interaction-dynamics/features/FAQ.md

 The decision will automatically appear in the web interface under the feature's decisions section.

 This decision template is inspired by the [MADR](https://adr.github.io/madr/) initiative.

+## How can I add a test coverage report?

+Do you see the message "No test coverage reports available"?

+Generate a test coverage report by running your tests with the `--coverage` flag.
+For example, if you're using Jest, you can run `npx jest --coverage`.
+Ensure the report is generated in the folder `coverage` or `.coverage` at the root of the folder you will run `features-cli`.
+The supported report format is [LCOV](https://wiki.documentfoundation.org/Development/Lcov).